andrinr/evo/README.md

 Suprisingly, this approach works well and after at the mark of the 1000th agent the agents are able to avoid each other and move towards food.

+I have spent only a few hours on this project.
+Things that could be improved are:
+- Progressively increase environmental stress by adding hunting mechanics.
+- Improve performance.
+- Test different NN architectures.
+- Experiment with crossover operations.

+The code is inspired by this video: https://www.youtube.com/watch?v=RjweUYtpNq4

 ## Running the Code